 Burien

-South of Seattle, Burien’s creative district is known for its performing arts and robust Farmers Market on Thursdays, where you can enjoy live music and food during the summer.
-Browse seasonal offerings like honey, fresh flowers, and baked goods as well as handmade jewelry, textiles, and glasswork.
+South of Seattle, Burien’s creative district is known for its performing arts and Farmers Market on Thursdays, where you can enjoy live music and food during the summer.
+Browse seasonal offerings like honey, fresh flowers, and baked goods, as well as handmade jewelry, textiles, and glasswork.
 Enjoy a show at the Highline Performing Arts Center, which features Hi-Liners Musical Theatre productions.
-You can also visit the Highlit Heritage Museum, where you can schedule a tour, join a monthly storytelling night, check out a permanent exhibit, or visit the Burien Arts gallery wall, which features a rotating selection of local art.
+At the Highline Heritage Museum, check out permanent exhibits, join a tour, participate in a monthly storytelling night, or visit the Burien Arts gallery wall with its rotating selection of local art.

 Bainbridge

-A 35-minute ferry ride from downtown Seattle, the Bainbridge Creative District in charming Winslow is walkable and perfect for a day trip.
-The Bainbridge Island Museum of Art is free to the public, and its permanent collection highlights local artists using a range of mediums from paintings and sculptures to mixed metals.
-As you explore the island, keep an eye out for five public sculptures.
-They rotate every year, which means there’s always something new to discover.
-If you visit Bainbridge on a Friday, you’re in for a treat.
+A 35-minute ferry ride from downtown Seattle, the Bainbridge Creative District in charming Winslow is walkable and perfect for a leisurely day trip.
+The Bainbridge Island Museum of Art is free to the public, and its permanent collection highlights local artists using a range of media, from paintings and sculptures to mixed metals.
+As you explore the island, keep an eye out for public sculptures, including Pia the Peacekeeper, one of Thomas Dambo’s Pacific Northwest trolls.
+If you visit Bainbridge Island on a Friday, you’re in for a treat.
 Check out the art walk during the first Friday of each month, where you can stop into local businesses and galleries for small bites and conversation.

 Chewelah